neilmartindev/neilmartindev/README.md

 <p> I currently work for a UK research centre focusing on research for manufacturing processes and technology with modern computing methods.</p>

+<p> This space is usally where I have my homelabs, personal system configs or book accountability repos.</p>